beaconsproject/hydrology_explorer/docs/user_guide.md

    📌 **[ADD THIS TO THE APP]** If included in the GeoPackage, the App will recognize the following spatial layer names and add to the map legend: undisturbed, fire, linear_disturbance, areal_disturbance, protected_areas, Quartz_claims, Placer_claims, and mining_claims.
 These are spatial layers that may appear in the output GeoPackage from BEACONs Disturbance Explorer.

 Press the **Preview study area** button to load the three spatial layers into the map.
-Once loaded, the layers will appear on a map and can be turned on and off using the legend in the top-right corner.
+Once loaded, the layers will appear on a map and can be turned on and off using the legend in the top-right corner, and the statistics tables on the right will start to populate.

 From here, move on to **Set intactness**.

 **Set intactness** defines how the intactness of each catchment will be determined.
 The app offers two options: